-Antidepressants used for cataplexy, hallucinations, sleep paralysis, and management of REM symptoms include:
+Despite the lack of good evidence for their efficacy, antidepressants that continue to be used for cataplexy, hallucinations, sleep paralysis, and management of REM symptoms include:

 Tricyclics were the first antidepressants used for cataplexy; they were also one of the first treatments for cataplexy.
-They can be helpful for some patients but have many unpleasant side effects, including dry mouth, constipation, and weight gain.
+They can be helpful for some people but have many unpleasant side effects, including dry mouth, constipation, and weight gain.
 Tricyclics can also lower blood pressure and cause disturbances in heart rhythm.

 SSRIs have fewer side effects than tricyclics but may not work as well for cataplexy control.
 The most common side effects include nausea, drowsiness or insomnia, headache, weight gain, and sexual dysfunction.

 Venlafaxine (Effexor) is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) that has shown promising results for treatment of cataplexy.
 Some people with narcolepsy, and their doctors, report that venlafaxine seems to work best of all the antidepressants.

 Selegiline (Eldepryl, Movergan), also known as deprenyl, is an MAOI that blocks monoamine oxidase B, an enzyme that degrades dopamine.
 MAOIs may play a role in narcolepsy, but how much benefit this group of drugs provides is not well proven.
 Selegiline is not FDA-approved for treatment of narcolepsy.